box/developer.box.com/content/guides/folders/single/create-lock.md

 <Message type='notice'>
   # Folder Locks

-  When using any folder lock API endpoints, you must be the owner/co-owner of the folder you are trying to access.
+  When using any folder lock API endpoints, you must be authenticated as the owner/co-owner of the folder you are trying to access.
 </Message>

 <Samples id='post_folder_locks' />